sebasmonia/apex7tkl_lisp/README.md

 ## CLI Usage

-I figured the CLI would be simple, which is true...but by not using a library for options, the code for it ain't pretty.
+The v2 of the CLI uses the excellent [cl-argparse](https://github.com/simkoc/cl-argparse) to declare the GUI.
+I forked it to add a parameter to customize the "program name" in the help text.

 Included `build.sh` as a little helper to dump an executable image.

 There are four commands: color, image, text and config.
-Use "help" to get a general overview not unlike the one below.
+Use `apex7tkl [command] -h` to get help.

-You can also use "[command] help" for more details on each command.

 ### color